sujatamenon/UIMetrics/README.md

 # UIMetrics

+Assumption: UI_OPEN_COUNT and VIDEO_VIEW_COUNT for a user on a day is tracked only once.

 a. overall Day­7 UI Retention over the month of September is 9.88% (9.881257057189941) Numerator : Total Reopen Events that matched are 21611 Denominator : Total Open Events is 218707